Rohandutt22/eFarmer/README.md

 # eFarmer
-online portal in order to provide a digital environment for the farmers.
+online portal in order to provide a digital environment for the farmer.